Four reasons why Protestants wanted to Reform the Catholic Church—but the Pope refused

 2. The church is built upon Jesus, not St. Peter

-According to Catholic tradition, the Apostle Peter founded the church of Rome.
+According to Catholic tradition, Peter founded the church of Rome.
 He was the rock, making him its first Bishop.
-Hence, the first Pope starting the unbroken line of succession.
+Hence, the unbroken succesion of Christ’s vicar.
+However, it is not Biblical.
 (Read interpretation on Matthew 16:18)

 The Bishop of Rome is not the Overseer of the church.
 At best, the Pope is a patriarch.
 Instead, Peter points us all to the Overseer of the church, the Lord Jesus Christ (1 Peter 2:25).
 “The church” is built upon Jesus (Petros), not Peter (Petras).